MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 ```
 >

-Publish and run the app in Xcode.
-Any time you collide with the ground, carrot or goal sensor the *TODO* message will be printed to the console.
+Run the game...
+Any time you collide with the ground, a carrot or a goal sensor the *TODO* message will be logged to the console.

-#Implementing "game over"
+#Game over

-Instead of only showing a message in the console, you surely want to implement a game over situation:
+Instead of simply showing a message in the console, it would be nice to think about the game over scenario.

+This might consist of:

-- Bunny falls to ground
+- The bunny falling to ground
-- Scene shakes
+- The game Scene shakes
-- Restart button appears
-- Game restarts when restart button is pressed
+- A restart game button

 ##Adding a button

-There is no easy way to add a button in SpriteKit so we will need to get creative and create our own solution.
-To get started
-with we have provided a custom class called *MSButtonNode*.
-Feel free to explore this class, it's well commented.
+There is no easy way to add a button in SpriteKit so you will need to get creative and create our own solution.
+Only joking, we've kindly provided a starting point for you with a custom class called *MSButtonNode*.

 > [action]
 > ![Download MSButtonNode.swift](https://github.com/MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift/raw/master/MSButtonNode.swift) and drag this file into your project.